-The ATSB is required to maintain the people, information and systems to be a world leader in its field.
-This includes the standing capability to respond immediately to a significant transport safety event, whether it be a major accident or, as is the current case, to undertake a major safety project such as the search for the missing Malaysia Airlines flight MH370.
-This plan sets out its strategies for doing so in an environment of fast technological advances, constrained resources and significant demographic change in its workforce.
+The ATSB strives to maintain the people, information and systems to be a world leader in its field.
+This includes having the residual capability to manage an immediate and sustained response to a significant transport safety event, whether it be a major accident or, as is the current case, to undertake a major safety project such as the search for the missing Malaysia Airlines flight MH370.
+The ATSB's ability to meet this overarching responsibility will remain subject to the limitations imposed by increasingly constrained resources and growing demands.